 If you do not want cookies to be stored on your computer, you will be asked to disable the corresponding option in your system settings.
 Cookies stored on your computer can be deleted using the browser’s system settings.
 Blocking cookies may lead to restrictions on the functions of this site.

-We use the services of the German company Webtrekk GmbH to collect data about the use of our website and to optimize our online service accordingly.
-The tracking measurements we use are made on the basis of article 6, sentence 1, point (f), of the GDPR.
-Webtrekk GmbH constantly ensures that the collection and processing of traced data is carried out in accordance with the latest standards for data protection and data security.
+We use the services of the German company Webtrekk GmbH, in order to collect data concerning the use of our website and to correspondingly optimise our online service.
+The tracking measures we employ are carried out on the basis of Art.
+6 (1) 1st sentence point f) GDPR.
+Webtrekk GmbH always takes care that the collection and processing of tracking data is performed in accordance with the latest standards for data protection and data security.

 6. Google Maps content and services, Google Fonts, and other third parties